Mold Addendum

 - Pre-existing conditions

-Conversely, tenants become responsible when their actions contribute to mold growth.
-This includes negligence, poor housekeeping, or failure to report problems.
+Conversely, tenants become responsible when their actions contribute to mold growth, including negligence, poor housekeeping, or failure to report problems.

 Documentation Requirements for Cost Recovery